JCSDA/spack-stack/doc/source/Platforms.rst

 7. On Red Hat/CentOS 8, only `tcl/tk` environment modules are supported by default.
 Edit ``envs/jedi-ufs.mylinux/site/modules.yaml`` and replace every occurrence of ``lmod`` with ``tcl``.

-8. Optionally, edit site config files and common config files, for example to remove duplicate versions of external packages that are unwanted
+8. Optionally, edit site config files and common config files, for example to remove duplicate versions of external packages that are unwanted, add specs in ``envs/jedi-ufs.mylinux/spack.yaml``, etc.

 .. code-block:: console